-If you want to set up your own business, work as a freelancer or practice a profession in the Netherlands, you can apply for a self-employed Dutch residence permit.
+If you want to set up your own business, work as a freelancer, or practice a profession, you can apply for a self-employed visa in the Netherlands.

-If you want to live in the Netherlands and start your own business, work as a freelancer or practice a profession, you must apply for a Dutch residence permit as an entrepreneur.
+If you want to live in the Netherlands and start your own business, work as a freelancer in the Netherlands, or practice a profession, you must apply for a Dutch residence permit as an entrepreneur.
 Certain conditions apply to each situation, which are outlined in this guide.

 Immigration updates 2017